Networking and TCP/IP

 Using the ip Command

 The ip command can do more than provide us information about our network.
 We can also use it to turn a connection to the network on or off (and more).
-Here we disable and then enable a connection on a machine.
+The commands below show how we disable and then enable a connection on a machine.
 Note that enp0s3 is the name of my network card/device.
 Yours might have a different name.

 Transport Layer